Marine Engineering Education Requirements and Career Information

 Marine engineers require a significant amount of formal education.
 Learn about the degrees available, job duties and salary information to see if this is the right career for you.

 Marine engineers are skilled individuals involved in the design, construction and maintenance of vehicles and structures used on or around water.
 Marine engineering technology and techniques are used to create cruise ships, oil platforms and harbors.
 A bachelor's degree in marine engineering is the minimum requirement for career entry, and graduate programs in this field are also available.

 Educational Requirements for Marine Engineers

-Anyone interested in pursuing a career in marine engineering must complete a significant amount of education in science, technology and engineering.
-Degrees in marine engineering are available at the undergraduate and graduate levels.
-Bachelor's degrees in marine engineering introduce students to basic concepts of marine propulsion, fluid dynamics and ship design.
-Master's and doctoral degrees in marine engineering cover advanced topics in materials science, managing engineering projects and electrical power systems.
+Those interested in pursuing a career in marine engineering must complete a significant amount of education in science, technology and engineering.
+Bachelor's degree programs in marine engineering introduce students to basic concepts of marine propulsion, fluid dynamics and ship design.
+Master's and doctoral programs in the field cover advanced topics in materials science, managing engineering projects and electrical power systems.

 A career in marine engineering can be enhanced with an advanced or professional degree.
 A Master of Business Administration (MBA) can lead to executive and management positions in shipping, naval architecture and off-shore oil exploration.
 Some marine engineers capitalize on their education and experience by earning a Doctor of Jurisprudence (J.D.), often concentrating on maritime and engineering law.

 According to the U.S. Bureau of Labor Statistics (BLS), employment prospects for marine engineers and naval architects were expected to increase by nine percent between 2014-2024, which was faster than average.
 Industries employing the most marine engineers include architectural and engineering services and boat building companies.
 Marine engineers can also find employment with government agencies, transportation companies and scientific services.